 More than half of oropharyngeal cancers in the U.S. are linked to HPV type 16, which is covered by the HPV vaccine.
 Most of the other types of HPV that cause these cancers are also covered by the latest HPV vaccine.

-As of 2015, five out of 10 teen boys had received one or more doses of the HPV vaccine, while six out of 10 girls had.
+As of 2017, nearly half (49%) of teens were up to date on the HPV vaccine.
 The leading cancer centers in the nation have joined together to support increasing these vaccination rates as a key course of action to help prevent the continued rise of these cancers.
 The best protection comes from getting two doses of the vaccine between six and 12 months apart, the CDC says.

 “Number one, for men, we need to make sure that our boys are all getting vaccinated,” Dr. Sturgis said.
 “Number two, we have young men and adolescents that for whatever reason may have missed vaccination, we want to recommend catch-up HPV vaccination.”